- Visiting Iceland FAQs

 The difference between summer and winter is drastic in Iceland.

 If you are into landscape photography, Iceland provides incredible settings that differ drastically depending on the season and the weather.
 Even if you are very familiar with a particular location, it can look almost unrecognizable on another day.

-The Highlands consist of deserts, lakes, craters, volcanoes, hot springs and glaciers.
+The Highlands consist of deserts, lakes, craters, volcanoes, hot springs, and glaciers.

 Most of the highlands are relatively unspoiled.
 There aren't many roads or signs.
 There are no shops, and there are hardly any people there.
-Off-road driving is strictly forbidden and punishable by heavy fines as it damages the delicate nature.
+Off-road driving is strictly forbidden and punishable by heavy fines as it damages the delicate natural environment.

 Photo by Fabiana Rizzi